-Over the years, I’ve had dozens of clients who hired me as part of their preparation for a vaginal birth after cesarean (VBAC), and it’s some of the most rewarding work I do.
-These women usually arrive in my office with a complex combination of determined commitment and anxious uncertainty.
+Over the years, dozens of clients have hired us as part of their preparation for a vaginal birth after cesarean (VBAC), and it’s some of the most rewarding work we do.
+These women usually arrive in our office with a complex combination of determined commitment and anxious uncertainty.

 They are determined to birth differently this time and committed to doing everything in their power to deliver vaginally, but they are simultaneously anxious about the possibility of a repeat cesarean and uncertain of their body’s ability to birth vaginally.These emotions are normal and simply reflect the multifaceted experience of women who have had a cesarean birth.

-As a doula, I support VBAC families in all the same ways I support other clients, but I also attend to some of the unique concerns and considerations faced by those striving for VBAC.
+As doulas, we support VBAC families in all the same ways we support other clients, but we also attend to some of the unique concerns and considerations faced by those striving for VBAC.
 For example, we spend time talking about evidence based research on VBAC, we discuss care providers and their VBAC success rates, we go over the importance of optimal fetal positioning, we explore alternatives to medical induction, and we dig up the seeds of doubt planted by extra prenatal testing and blow them into the wind.

-And, even though I will bend myself into a pretzel to help you realize your hope of having a vaginal birth, in my heart of hearts I want all women to feel empowered by their birth experience regardless of how it happens.
-I love that line in Roanna Rosewood’s popular book on VBAC: “Birth isn’t a battle to win or lose.
+And, even though we will bend ourselves into pretzels to help you realize your hope of having a vaginal birth, in our heart of hearts we want all women to feel empowered by their birth experience regardless of how it happens.
+We love that line in Roanna Rosewood’s popular book on VBAC: “Birth isn’t a battle to win or lose.
 It’s the result of delving into your vulnerability and finding your power.”
-My goal is to help you find your power in whatever way, shape, or form that happens.
+Our goal is to help you find your power in whatever way, shape, or form that happens.